 - GeoHack (Links to on-line maps and location specific services.)

 - The war memorial with detailed information about those who fell is available on the Roll of Honour site for Huntingdonshire.

 - Summersum (xvii cent.).

 - The parish of Somersham was part of the St. Ives Union (for Poor Law administration).

-- Births and deaths registered in the St Ives Union Workhouse (1836 - 1913) are available from the Huntingdonshire FHS as fiche set D9.
+- Births and deaths registered in the St Ives Union Workhouse (1836 - 1913) are available from the Cambridgeshire and Huntingdonshire FHS as fiche set D9.